caleb531/youversion-suggest-api/README.md

 YouVersion.
 It is still under development, so things may break at any time.

 This package is designed to run in a Node runtime, so it cannot be used in the browser or in, for example, a Cloudflare Worker context.
+It is also ESM-only;
+there is no CommonJS bundle available.

 ## Disclaimer